-Michela Fantinel was born and bred in Pordenone, Italy, but she has lived in other European countries for a long time.
+Michela was born and bred in Pordenone, Italy, but she has lived in other European countries for a long time.
 These days, she splits her time mostly between Italy, Australia, and new destinations that she likes to explore.
-In 2010 she founded Rocky Travel, a blog for the active solo traveller to Australia and Italy.
-This year she launched her own small group tours for women who like to travel alone but also love the idea of exploring new places with like-minded travellers.
+In 2010 she founded Rocky Travel, a blog for the active solo traveler to Australia and Italy.
+In 2018 she launched her own small group tours for women who like to travel alone but also love the idea of exploring new places with like-minded travelers.

 Michela was kind enough to answer a few of our questions below.